APNIC-Labs/draft-kskroll-sentinel/README.md

    response according to the DNSSEC validation process and where the query name contains either of the labels described in this section.
-   In this case, the resolver is to perform an additional test following the conventional validation function as described in this section, and the result of this test directs whether the resolver is to change an authentic response to a response that indicates validation failure.
+   In this case, the resolver is to perform an additional test following the conventional validation function as described in this section.
+   The result of this test directs whether the resolver is to change an authentic response to a response that indicates validation failure.

 3. Sentinel Processing

    This proposed test that uses the DNS resolver mechanism described in this document is based on three DNS names that have three distinct DNS resolution behaviours.
-The test is intended to allow a user to determine the state of their DNS resolution system, and in particular whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor in a key roll, if indeed that can be determined at all.
+The test is intended to allow a user to determine the state of their DNS resolution system, and, in particular, whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor in a key roll.

    The name format can be defined in a number of ways, and no name form is intrinsically better than any other in terms of the test itself.